aaronr7734/team-8-project/reports/report-06.md

 2. Project Retrospective

-**Appreciations**: Chase did an amazing job drawing the UML diagram and helping the team shape the deliverable.
+**Appreciations**: Chase did an amazing job edited the UML diagram and helped Aaron update the description of the model.

 **Successes**: We are on track to meeting our goals and the communication has improved.